ernisk/COMP4024-Team-1/README.md

 •	Your final score is based on maze completion time, question accuracy, and collectibles found.<br>
 Advance to New Planets <br>
 •	Each planet has unique environments, hazards, and more challenging mazes.<br>
-•	As you progress, the questions become tougher, testing your skills! <br>
+•	As you progress, the questions become tougher, testing your skills! <br><br>

 The adventure begins now—click play, explore, learn, and become a legend!